lokesh2009/SpingBootBddCucumberSetup/README.md

 # SpingBootBddCucumberSetup
-This Is Jest a basic setup for both UI and API automation
+This Is a basic setup for both UI and API automation